Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

-Conversely, associated to any nonfull free factor system~$\A$ of $\Gamma$ there exists a free splitting $T$ of $\Gamma$ such that $\A = \FFST$.
-Here is one such construction from \cite[Lemma 3.1]{\RelFSHypTag}.
-Start with a choice of free factorization $\Gamma = A_1 * \cdots * A_K * B$ with $\A = \{[A_1],\ldots,[A_K]\}$ $(K \ge 0)$, and a choice of free basis of the cofactor $B = \<\beta_1,\ldots,\beta_L\>$ ($L \ge 0$).
-Using Lyman's terminology \cite[Section~1]{\LymanCTTag}, these choices determine a graph of groups presentation of $\Gamma$ called a \emph{thistle with $K$ prickles and $L$ petals}: it has a vertex $V$ of valence $K+2L$ with trivial vertex group; it has vertices $W_1,\ldots,W_K$ of valence~$1$ with associated vertex groups $A_1,\ldots,A_K$, each connected to $V$ by an edge with trivial edge group; and it has $L$ oriented edges with both endpoints on $V$, with trivial edge group and labelled by stable letters $\beta_1,\ldots,\beta_L$.
-The associated Bass-Serre tree $T$ of this graph of groups is a free splitting of $\Gamma$ rel~$\A$ that we call a \emph{thistle} free splitting, and it has the property that $\FFST = \A$.
+Conversely, associated to any nonfull free factor system~$\A$ of $\Gamma$ there exists a free splitting $T$ of $\Gamma$ such that $\A = \FellT$.
+Here is one such construction from \cite[Lemma 3.1]{\RelFSOneTag}.
+Start with a choice of free factorization $\Gamma = A_1 * \cdots * A_I * B$ that realizes $\A = \{[A_1],\ldots,[A_I]\}$ $(I \ge 0)$, and a choice of free basis of the cofactor $B = \<\beta_1,\ldots,\beta_L\>$ ($L \ge 0$).
+Using Lyman's terminology \cite[Section~1]{\LymanCTTag}, these choices determine a graph of groups presentation of $\Gamma$ called a \emph{thistle with $I$ prickles and $L$ petals}: it has a vertex $V$ of valence $I+2L$ with trivial vertex group; it has vertices $W_1,\ldots,W_I$ of valence~$1$ with associated vertex groups $A_1,\ldots,A_I$, each connected to $V$ by an edge with trivial edge group; and it has $L$ oriented edges with both endpoints on $V$, with trivial edge group and labelled by stable letters $\beta_1,\ldots,\beta_L$.
+The associated Bass-Serre tree $T$ of this graph of groups is a free splitting of $\Gamma$ rel~$\A$ that we call a \emph{thistle} free splitting, and it has the property that $\FellT = \A$.

 For any free splitting $\Gamma \act T$, the given simplicial structure on the tree $T$ is a subdivision of a $\Gamma$-invariant \emph{natural} simplicial structure, with a uniquely determined set of \emph{natural} \hbox{vertices $v$} defined as those given vertices for which either $\Stab(v)$ is nontrivial or $v$ has valence~$\ge 3$.
-The \emph{natural edges} are, of course, the closures of the complementary components of the natural vertices.
-A valence~2 vertex $v \in T$ of the given simplicial structure is said to be \emph{essential} if and only if $\Stab(v)$ is nontrivial, which occurs if and only if $\Stab(v)$ is cyclic of order~$2$; note that a valence~2 vertex is essential if and only if it is a natural vertex.
+When further $\Gamma$-invariant subdivision of $T$ is needed, we use the terminology \emph{edgelets} to refer to the subdivision edges.
+The \emph{natural edges} of $T$ are, of course, the closures of the complementary components of the natural vertices.
+For any valence~2 vertex $v \in T$ of the given simplicial structure, to say that $v$ is \emph{essential} means that $v$ is a natural vertex, equivalently $\Stab(v)$ is nontrivial, equivalently $\Stab(v)$ is cyclic of order~$2$.